Trust in NZ Media Plummets

 Joseph Darby

-What’s the problem with fake news?
+What’s the Problem with the Result?

 Don’t get us wrong: